aomlomics/tourmaline/README.md

   - **On-demand commands** mean that only the commands required for output files not yet generated are run, saving time and computation when re-running part of a workflow.
 * **Parameter optimization.** The configuration file and standard directory structure make it simple to test and compare different parameter sets to optimize your workflow.
 Included code helps choose read truncation parameters and identify outliers in representative sequences (ASVs).
 * **Reports.** Every Tourmaline run produces an HTML report containing a summary of your metadata and outputs, with links to web-viewable QIIME 2 visualization files.
-* **Tourmaline Toolkit.** Analyze multiple outputs programmatically using the provided code and notebooks written in R and Python.
+* **Downstream analysis.** Analyze the output of single or multiple Tourmaline runs programmatically, with qiime2R in R or the QIIME 2 Artifact API in Python, using the provided R and Python notebooks or your own code.

 Ready to get started?
 Visit the [Wiki](https://github.com/lukenoaa/tourmaline/wiki) for a detailed guide on using Tourmaline.
 If you're feeling bold and want to get started right away, check out the Quick Start instructions below.